Skip to content

 AccuKnox installation package will contain override-values.yaml file that contains installation-specific options to be configured.

-1. Override <your_domain.com> to your domain
+1. override to your domain

-2. Set your ssl preferences in the override values by changing the ssl block.
+2. set your ssl preferences in the override values by changing the ssl block.

 Install AccuKnox base dependencies